Indoor Golf Business Plan, Study, Location Tool and Start up Model

 BenQ TH671ST

-The upside is that you can mount it on a table.
+The upside is that I can mount it on a table.
 A low-lag time is what this projector boasts, with a 16.67 input lag and a microsecond DMD response time.
 It was designed for people who want a minimum of fuss in their lives.
+Fine by me!

 Pro's